top of page

 Screen Shot 2021-05-26 at 11.01.30 am.pn

 We believe that the prime responsibility of our Educators is to promote and support respectful, secure and reciprocal relationships.
 Educators, who strive to understand children’s thoughts and feelings and support the development of wellbeing.
 By giving priority to nurturing relationships, children will be supported to feel a sense of belonging, see themselves as valued human beings, be able to engage in relationships of caring and respect and learn about their responsibilities to others.
-They will also be able to appreciate the value of communication, collaboration and teamwork, through generating new ideas, making progress, being creative, innovation and solving problems, finally seeing themselves as constructive, peaceful contributors to our community and beyond.
+They will also be able to appreciate the value of communication, collaboration and teamwork, through generating new ideas, making progress, being creative,innovation and solving problems, finally seeing themselves as constructive, peaceful contributors to our community and beyond.

-Our Educators are highly valued for their vision, their delight in children, their skill, heart, knowledge and commitment to our families.
 We believe in supporting and developing a partnership with families to achieve learning outcomes and recognise that families are children’s first and most influential teachers.
 We encourage each family to share in the preschool community and promote their interest and involvement by providing a welcoming environment and making learning experiences meaningful.
 Partnerships also extend to support professionals so that children with special needs are also included and are provided with daily opportunities to learn from active participation.

 We see each child as capable and resourceful, therefore we provide an environment that develops and extends children’s interests and strengths.
 We are committed to equity and believe in all children’s capacities to succeed regardless of diverse circumstances and abilities.
 We accept the individual differences of children and their families and understand the importance of supporting the emerging self of each child.
 As educators, we pride ourselves on recognising and responding to barriers to children achieving educational success.
 By making curriculum decisions and challenging practices that contribute to inequities, inclusion and participation of all children is achieved.
 By developing professional skills and knowledge we continually strive to find effective ways to ensure all children have opportunities to achieve learning outcomes.
-Acknowledging that children have many ways of living, being and knowing and that children are born belonging to a culture, as educators we recognise that they are not only influenced by traditional practices but also by experiences, values and beliefs.
-We honour the histories, cultures, languages, traditions, child rearing practices and lifestyle choices of families.

 Screen Shot 2021-05-26 at 11.02.21 am.pn